flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 have come to light demonstrating that despite the Federation's long-touted tolerance, Gallente of Minmatar origin suffer discrimination inside Gallente space (BREAKING: humans generally dislike people who are different from them;
 details at 11).
+With Midular gone, Sanmatar Shakor was able to rise back into power and made significant changes to Minmatar governance.
+I talk a bit about that below.

 ### Social Structure
-The loyalties of a Minmatar are first and foremost to a Matari's tribe.
+The loyalties of a Minmatar are first and foremost to a one's tribe.
 The tribe determines much of a person's beliefs and the rituals he or she adheres to.
 Within a tribe, organization can get a bit... jumbled.
 Tribes tend to break down into varieties of clans, which in turn are comprised of various families